cs394-s20/TreeHealth/README.md

 ```
 npm audit
 ```
-will show 9 low severity vulnerabilities associated with the mem and yargs-parser packages that are dependencies for some packages that are outdated.
+will show 9 low severity vulnerabilities associated with the mem and yargs-parser packages that are dependencies for some packages that are outdated (react-native).
 It is not possible to update these packages at this time because the latest version is not compatible with the functionalities in place for the app.

 Running
 ```